 We now fix our focus on duality groups and the candidate basis for $(\SSS\ot \wedge^m V^* \ot V)^W$ given in Theorem~\ref{main-result}.
-We check in this section that these sets, composing the putative basis, have appropriate degree sum.
+We check in this section that these sets, comprising the putative basis, have appropriate degree sum.
 Let

-Here one interprets the second set as empty when $m=0$ and interprets the first set as empty when $m=\ell$. \begin{lemma} For a duality group $W$, the sum of the degrees of elements in $\BBB^{(m)}$ above is
+Here one interprets the second set as empty when $m=0$ and the first set as empty when $m=\ell$. \begin{lemma} For a duality group $W$, the sum of the degrees of elements in $\BBB^{(m)}$ above is

 \end{lemma}

 \begin{proof} Using the shorthand notation $e_I:=\sum_{i \in I} e_i$ for subsets $I \subset [\ell]$, note that

 and therefore the sum of degrees for $\BBB^{(m)}$ is